SQL: BUFFER CACHE HIT RATIO

 MS-SQLPerformanceSQL

-This metric gives the ratio of the data pages found and read from the SQL Server buffer cache and all data page requests.
-Pages that are not found in the buffer cache must be read from the disk, which is significantly slower and affects performance.
-Ideally, SQL Server would read all pages from the buffer cache, and there will be no need to read any from disk.
+Ideally, the SQL Server or Oracle Database would read all pages from the buffer cache, and there would be no need to read any from the disk.
 In this case, the ratio value would be 100.
 There is a close relationship between this and page life expectancy – see here.
 Low PLE will always correlate with lower cache hit ratios.

 Find out how you can save hours of work when investigating the root cause of this issue.